muchdogesec/stix2extensions/README.md

 To add your own objects to this repo you must then do the following things:

-1. define a schema for it in the `schemas` directory
+1. define a schema for it in the `schemas` directory.
 2. create an entry for it in `stix2extensions` defining the properties
 3. add an entry in `generators/extension-definition.py` to auto generate the Extension Definition for your objects.
 Then run it `python3 generators/extension-definition.py`
-4. add an entry under `generators/example_objects/` for your custom object.
-This script should generate a dummy object to show others what it looks like.
-Then run it.
+4. optional: add an entry under `generators/example_objects/` for your custom object.
+This script should generate a dummy object to show others what it looks like (this is more likely to increase adoption).
+Then run the script `python3 generators/extension-definition.py`.
-5. run the
-6. optional: add an icon for your new object in our [stix2icons repository](https://github.com/muchdogesec/stix2icons)
+5. optional: add an icon for your new object in our [stix2icons repository](https://github.com/muchdogesec/stix2icons).
+This will make it easy for graph viewers to render your object properly with an icon.

-For each of these steps, you can see examples of the existing objects which you can use as a template.
+For each of these steps, you can see examples of the existing objects which you can use as templates.

 Once done, you can then submit a PR to this repo and the DOGESEC team will check it looks good before merging it into the `main` branch so anyone can start using it.